AndreasKarageorgos/Anonymous-Chat/README.md

 ## Key word
 This option can be left blank if you are in a private server.

-If you are on a public server you and the person that you want ro send the message must have the same keys and same key word !
+If you are on a public server you and the person that you want to send a message, you must have the same AES,IV keys and same key word !

-If you are on a private server and a you left the key word blank and the other person added a word then you will not be able to see the message.
+If you are on a private server and a you left the key word blank and the other person adds a word then you will not be able to see the messages.

 They client it is programmed to not showing messages with deferent key word but this does not mean that the other person can't read your data.

-The only way to keep your messages safe is by not sharing your keys with unknown people.
+The only way to keep your messages safe is by not sharing your keys with people that you do not want to talk.

 ## Note !
 They key files can not be send through the server for extra safety !